ImpowerGames/impower/client/resources/docs/privacy.md

 # EU Users

-If you are using the Service from the European Union ("**EU**") or other regions with laws governing data collection and use that may differ from EU or United States law, please note that you may be transferring your Personal Information to impower.games in the United States for the purposes described under this Privacy Policy.
+If you are using the Service from the European Union ("**EU**") or other regions with laws governing data collection and use that may differ from EU or United States law, please note that you may be transferring your Personal Information to Impower Games in the United States for the purposes described under this Privacy Policy.
 The legal basis we rely on to use your Personal Information is as follows:

 - Performance of a contract.
 Your Personal Information is necessary to perform the terms and conditions or other policies under which we provide our Services.